 The examination of a case in a court of summary jurisdiction (for example, a Magistrates Court).

-evidence

-Any material used in legal proceedings to prove or disprove a disputed fact.
-The testimony of witnesses, documents and objects may all be adduced as evidence of a fact that is being asserted by a party in support of their case.
-The rules of evidence govern the different types of evidence admissible (for example, circumstantial evidence and expert evidence) and which types are inadmissible (for example, hearsay evidence or opinion evidence).

-community service order for minor convictions.
+Coroner's Court access to courts of summary jurisdiction is the need to fall within the monetary jurisdictional level, which typically varies from jurisdiction to jurisdiction.
+Matters are usually heard quickly and relatively informally, and in criminal cases the magistrate typically imposes a bond or community service order for minor convictions.
 Overall, such courts handle the vast majority of legal matters going before Australian courts and provide an accessible means for the adjudication of disputes.